sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-array-index-of.md

-# Prefer [`Array#indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) over [`Array#findIndex()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) when looking for the index of an item
+# Prefer `Array#indexOf()` over `Array#findIndex()` when looking for the index of an item

 [`Array#findIndex()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) is intended for more complex needs.
-If you are just looking for the index where the given item is present, then the code can be simplified.
+If you are just looking for the index where the given item is present, then the code can be simplified to use [`Array#indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf).
 This applies to any search with a literal, a variable, or any expression that doesn't have any explicit side effects.
-However, if the expression you are looking for relies on element related to the function (its arguments, the function self, etc.), the case is still valid.
+However, if the expression you are looking for relies on an item related to the function (its arguments, the function self, etc.), the case is still valid.

-This rule is fixable, unless the searching expresstion has side effects.
+This rule is fixable, unless the search expression has side effects.

 ## Fail